codeBelt/Example-TypeScript-Singleton-Pattern/README.md

-Example-TypeScript-Singleton-Pattern
+Example TypeScript Singleton Pattern
 ====================================

-TypeScript and the Singleton Pattern
+Check out the tutorial at <a href="http://www.codebelt.com/typescript/typescript-singleton-pattern/">http://www.codebelt.com/typescript/typescript-singleton-pattern/</a> on how to use these files.